Kadavul Irukaan Kumaru: Production

 Director M. Rajesh and actor-composer G. V. Prakash Kumar announced that they would collaborate for a new comedy film during early November 2015, after the director had been impressed with the actor's performance in Trisha Illana Nayanthara (2015).
-Titled Kadavul Irukaan Kumaru after a dialogue from Selvaraghavan's Pudhupettai (2006), Rajesh signed on actresses Nikki Galrani and Avika Gor to play the film's leading female roles after Priya Anand and Keerthy Suresh were linked to the project.
-T. Siva agreed to produce the film while also acted in the film portraying Prakash's father, while actors RJ Balaji and Prakash Raj joined the cast of the film in early 2016.
+The film was titled Kadavul Irukaan Kumaru after a dialogue from Selvaraghavan's Pudhupettai (2006).
+T. Siva agreed to produce the film while also portraying Prakash Kumar's father.

-Production began for the film at Sathyam Cinemas during early March 2016, before the team shifted to film scenes in Pondicherry.
-G. V. Prakash Kumar and RJ Balaji suffered injuries following a car accident during the making of the film in late March 2016.
-In May 2016, Rajesh chose to replace Avika Gor with Anandhi, after the actress had difficulties filming scenes in the Tamil language.
+Production began for the film at Sathyam Cinemas in early March 2016, before the team shifted to film scenes in Pondicherry.
+Prakash Kumar and RJ Balaji suffered injuries following a car accident during the making of the film in late March 2016.
+In May 2016, Anandhi replaced Avika Gor as one of the lead actresses.